RatnaKumarCoder/Stop-Watch-Timer/README.md

 *conventional Html and CSS code with Bootstrap were written it it.
 To make the appearance good.

-# Functions in JS file: Code is written in vannila.js format, Any king of frontend frame works are used except github:-
+# Functions in JS file: Code is written in vannila.js:-
 # Main functionalities
 1.Start_timer() function to start the timer.
 2.Pause_timer() function to pause the timer.